TimBerti/ssvep-cvd/README.md

 ![Histogram CVD](./images/histogram_simulated.png)

 Then the likelihoods of the predictions for the test set under the fitted beta distributions are computed per subject.
-The final prediction for each subject is then 1, if the likelihood ratio is greater than 1 and 0 otherwise, with 1 indicating the presence of a CVD.
+The final prediction for each subject is 1, if the likelihood ratio is greater than 1 and 0 otherwise, with 1 indicating the presence of a CVD.

 The following table shows the results for the final predictions: